-Biden, often defined by words, faces his biggest (and strangest) speech yet
+Biden, often defined by his words, faces his biggest (and strangest) speech yet

 Three times he has given presidential announcement speeches, and twice he has given withdrawal speeches.
 This week, for the first time, he will give an acceptance speech.
 But it will also be one of the most unusual convention speeches in modern history, one delivered in isolation to a country that is itself largely in isolation.

-“It’s interesting to engage with the speech process without an audience on the campaign trail,” said Carlyn Reichel, his campaign speechwriter who has been helping him craft his remarks.
+“It’s interesting to engage with the speech process without an audience on the campaign trail,” said Carlyn Reichel, Biden’s campaign speechwriter, who has been helping him craft his remarks.
 “You’re not writing to applause lines or thinking about that.
 You’re really just trying to find ways to connect people who are not only just socially distant, but extremely distant thousands of miles away.”

-Initially Biden was to deliver the address before thousands of giddy, sign-waving Democrats in Milwaukee.
+Initially, Biden was to deliver the address before thousands of giddy, sign-waving Democrats in Milwaukee.
 Instead, he and Harris will give their speeches in a largely empty hall at the Chase Center in Wilmington, Del., a waterfront event center not far from his home.

 Politicians have long used their speaking style to define themselves, from George W. Bush’s folksy banter to Obama’s soaring phrases.
-Biden’s opponent, President Trump, rose to power in no small part on the strength of his belligerent, crude rhetoric, which enthralls his supporter and appalls his detractors.
+Biden’s opponent, President Trump, rose to power in no small part on the strength of his belligerent, crude rhetoric, which enthralls his supporters and appalls his detractors.

 Biden’s approach is to draw on his emotions and telegraph empathy, to be granular and simple, to tell a story.
 He strains to connect with the crowd, unafraid to come to the verge of tears in front of an audience.

 Some of his better moments, according to those who have worked for him, come from words he never wrote down.
-A 2012 speech to military families, where the then-vice president talked about the crushing weight of grief, speaking of the day he lost his wife and infant daughter in a car crash, was almost completely off-the-cuff — and among his most powerful speeches.
+A 2012 speech to military families, where the then-vice president talked about the crushing weight of grief, speaking of the day he lost his wife and infant daughter in a car crash, was almost completely off the cuff — and among his most powerful speeches.

 “I realized how someone could consciously decide to commit suicide,” Biden said at the time, hunched over the lectern.
 “Not because they were deranged, not because they were nuts.
 Because they’d been to the top of the mountain, and they just knew in their heart they’d never get there again, that it was never going to get — never going to be that way ever again.”